-- (A) Rockfish Conservation Areas.
-RCAs, as defined at § 660.11, may be modified as routine action for vessels using trawl gear (off Washington), nontrawl gear (coastwide), or recreational gear (coastwide) consistent with the purposes described in paragraph (c)(3)(i) of this section. - (B) Bycatch Reduction Areas.
+(A) Rockfish Conservation Areas.
+RCAs, as defined at § 660.11, may be modified as routine action for vessels using trawl gear (off Washington), nontrawl gear (coastwide), or recreational gear (coastwide) consistent with the purposes described in this paragraph (c)(3)(i).

+(B) Bycatch Reduction Areas.
 BRAs may be implemented through automatic action in the Pacific whiting fishery consistent with paragraph (d)(1) of this section.
-BRAs may be implemented as routine management measures for vessels using midwater groundfish trawl gear consistent with the purposes described in paragraph (c)(3)(i) of this section. - (C) Block Area Closures.
-BACs, as defined at § 660.111, may be closed or reopened, off Oregon and California, for vessels using limited entry bottom trawl gear consistent with the purposes described in paragraph (c)(3)(i) of this section. - a.
-Removing the introductory text, paragraphs (n), (o) and (r); - b.
-Redesignating paragraphs (a) through (m) as (b) through (n): - c.
+BRAs may be implemented as routine management measures for vessels using midwater groundfish trawl gear consistent with the purposes described in this paragraph (c)(3)(i).

+(C) Block Area Closures.
+BACs, as defined at § 660.111, may be closed or reopened, off Oregon and California, for vessels using limited entry bottom trawl gear, consistent with the purposes described in this paragraph (c)(3)(i).

+■ 5.
+Amend § 660.70 by:

+■ a.
+Removing the introductory text and paragraphs (n), (o), and (r);

+- b.
+Redesignating paragraphs (a) through (m) as (b) through (n); and - c.
 Adding new paragraphs (a) and (o).
 The additions read as follows: